 9. No fuel in the cab.
 All vehicles must have a 2 lb fire extinguisher compatible to the fuel being used and be convenient to the driver

-10. Ignition type engines must use an electrical ignition kill switch.
-Diesel engines must use an air shutoff system.
-Runaway protection
+10. Ignition type engines must use an electrical ignition kill switch and an electrical fuel pump kill switch.
+Diesel engines must use an air

 Causes of Disqualification:

 1. Pull vehicle is not operated in a safe manner at all times while on the grounds.

 2. OTTPA has a zero tolerance for the use of alcohol or illegal narcotics.
 No puller, track crew, official or pull volunteer may be under the